syyrmb/RawPedia/content/Film_Negative/index.md

 Negatives are images with reversed lightness and hues, such as those produced by film cameras.
-RawTherapee 5.7 introduced the Film Negative tool to make developing raw photos of negatives simple.
+RawTherapee 5.7 introduced the Film Negative tool to make developing photos of negatives simple.

-The tool supports raw photos of a Bayer or X-Trans sensor.
-Other raw types and non-raw formats are not supported.
+The tool supports non-raw photos and raw photos of a Bayer or X-Trans sensor.
+Other raw types are not supported.

 In the negative image, each channel value is proportional to a power of the reciprocal of the corresponding channel in the original exposure